Bazz-B/SQL-Covid-19/README.md

 # COVID19 Vaccination Impact Analysis

-Analyzing the Impact of COVID-19 Vaccinations on Mortality Rates: Using SQL and Tableau
+Analyzing the Impact of COVID-19 Vaccinations on Mortality Rates: Using SQL

 # OBJECTIVE